MRB61/Basketball-event-classification/README.md

 PDF contains the explanation.
 Notebook the code used.
+PKL Is a manually classified sample of 50 plays.